complyue/hbi/Readme.md

 especially including the above said ones, but suffering from legacy burden for backward compatibility with `HTTP/1.1`, they have gone not far.

+### One Service On Behalf of Many

+A human user thinks, between actions he/she will take to perform, and the thinking usually takes previous action's result into account.
+Waiting for result/response is a rather natural being in single user scenarios.

+While most decent computer application systems comprise far more than a single service, and even a lone service, are rather likely to be integrated with other systems/services into larger solutions, to be useful today.

+Such a **service** software typically act on behalf of many users concurrently, with main line scenarios involve coordinated operations with other **service**s in reaction to each user's each activity.
+This is largely different from a traditional **client** software which assumes single user's activities only.
+If every user activity is to be waited, there will be just too much waitings.

 ## The Solution

-Building new applications with **Hosting Based Interface** - HBI, the classic **request/response** pattern can go naturally & very efficiently without imposing the dreadful [RTT](https://en.wikipedia.org/wiki/Round-trip_delay_time) and
+**Hosting Based Interface** - HBI just implements asynchronous **Request-Response** pattern under the hood, building new services and applications with **HBI**, the classic **Request-Response** pattern goes naturally & very efficiently without imposing the dreadful [RTT](https://en.wikipedia.org/wiki/Round-trip_delay_time) and
 [HOL blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).

-### No Wait At Best, Hosting instead of Receiving

-Active receiving is to wait, while hosting is **NO** wait.
-It is best to be **hosting** rather than **receiving**.
+A plus of **HBI** is _scripting_ capability granted to both **request** and **response** bodies, so both service authors and consumers can have greater flexibility in implementing diversified components speaking a same set of API/Protocol.

 ### In Action

-Checkout [HBI Chat](https://github.com/complyue/hbichat), start a server, start a client, then spam the server with many bots and many file uploads/downloads for fun.
+Checkout [HBI Chat](https://github.com/complyue/hbichat), start a server, start several clients, then start spamming the server from most clients, with many bots and many file uploads/downloads.
+Leave 1 or 2 clients observing one or another spammed room for fun.

 But better run it on a RamDisk, i.e. cd to `/dev/shm` on systems providing it like Linux, or [create one on macOS](https://apple.stackexchange.com/questions/298836/create-an-apfs-ram-disk).